How Diet Affects Yeast Infections in Dogs: What You Need to Know

 Choosing the Right Diet for Dogs Prone to Yeast Infections

-1. Opt for a Low-Carb Diet: Choose foods that are low in simple carbohydrates and sugars.
-Look for grain-free options or those with complex carbohydrates, like sweet potatoes or lentils.
+• Opt for a Low-Carb Diet: Choose grain-free options or those with complex carbohydrates like sweet potatoes.

-1. Prioritize High-Quality Proteins: Select dog foods that contain high-quality, animal-based proteins without fillers or by-products.
-Avoid foods with vague or generic ingredient labels.
+• Prioritize High-Quality Proteins: Select animal-based proteins without fillers or by-products.

-1. Add Probiotics and Prebiotics: Include probiotic-rich foods or supplements and foods high in prebiotics to maintain a balanced gut microbiome.
+• Add Probiotics and Prebiotics: Use supplements to maintain a balanced gut microbiome.

-- Avoid Treats with Sugars or Fillers: Many commercial dog treats contain sugars, artificial flavors, and fillers that can promote yeast growth.
-Opt for natural treats made with limited, high-quality ingredients.
+• Avoid Treats with Sugars or Fillers: Opt for natural treats with limited ingredients.